UTA-ACL2/Scrape-and-label/README.md

 # Note
+### Documentation is outdate because i am changing the website.
+Do not refer to this

 - If you are running this for the first time, run `npm run ci` or `npm run i`
 - Also install nodejs and typescript in your machine